kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 (see the [full specs](#custom-resource-details))

 The bucket provisioning library utilizes two Custom Resources to abstract an object store bucket and a claim/request for such a bucket.
-+ a namespaced _ObjectBucketClaim_ (OBC), similar to a PVC, is a formal request for a new or existing bucket.
++ a namespaced _**ObjectBucketClaim**_ (OBC), similar to a PVC, is a formal request for a new or an existing bucket.
-+ an _ObjectBucket_ (OB), similar to a PV, is the k8s representation of the provisioned bucket and may contain object store-specific data needed to allow the bucket to be de-provisioned (e.g. deleted).
++ an _**ObjectBucket**_ (OB), similar to a PV, is the k8s representation of the provisioned bucket and may contain object store-specific data needed to allow the bucket to be de-provisioned.
 The OB resides in the same namespace as the object store, and is typically not seen by bucket consumers.
 **Note:** namespaced OBs is a change from the original design and was suggested at the 2019 NA Kubecon storage face-to-face with the premise being that if there is no _technical_ reason for a cluster scoped resource then it should be namespaced.

 As is true for PVCs-PVs, there is a 1:1 relationship between an OBC and an OB, and as will be seen below, there is a [_binding_](#binding) between an OBC and OB.

 OBCs reference a storage class.
-The storage class references the external provisioner, defines a reclaim policy, and specifies object-store specific parameters, such as region, owner secret, and bucket lifecycle polcies.
+The storage class references the external provisioner, defines a reclaim policy, and specifies object-store specific parameters, such as region, owner secret, bucket lifecycle policies, etc.
-For brownfield provisioning, the storage class also specifies the name of the existing bucket so that app developers are not burdened with typically long, random bucket names.

 ### Moving Parts

-Before deploying an object bucket consuming app, the OB and OBC CRDs need to be created with RBAC rules granting _get_, _list_, and _watch_ verbs.
+Before deploying an object bucket consuming app, the OB and OBC CRDs need to be created with RBAC rules granting _get_, _list_, _watch_, and _delete_ verbs.
+**Note:** OBCs do not need delete permission but OBs, secrets, and configmaps do.
 An object store needs to be created and referenced in the storage classes used by OBCs.
-Depending on the object store, a secret in the object-store's namespace, containing new bucket owner credentials, may need to be created.
-The OBCs needed by the app should exist in the app's namespace.
+The OBCs needed by the app must exist in the app's namespace.

-As is true for dynamic PV provisioning, a bucket provisioner pod needs to be running for each object-store created in the Kubernetes cluster.
+As is true for dynamic PV provisioning, a bucket provisioner pod needs to be running for each type of object-store existing in the Kubernetes cluster.
 For example, for AWS S3, the developer creates an OBC referencing a storage class which references the S3 store.
 This storage class needs to be created by the admin.
 The S3 provisioner pod watches for OBCs whose storage classes point to the AWS S3 provisioner, while ignoring all other OBCs.
 Likewise, the same cluster can also run the Rook-Ceph RGW provisioner, which also watches OBCs, only handling OBCs that reference storage classes which define ceph-rgw.

+**Note:** it is possible for one provisioner to handle OBCs for different instances of the same type of object store.

+#### Greenfield (new)

+An OBC for a new bucket is defined by its inclusion of a generated or static bucket name.
+In this case the referenced storage class omits a bucket name.
-An OBC for a new bucket triggers the correct provisioner to create a new bucket and associated artifacts (credentials, policy, etc).
+A new bucket OBC triggers the correct provisioner to create a new bucket and the associated artifacts (credentials, policy, etc).
-The library, in turn, creates a secret and configmap based on information returned by the provisioner.
+The library, in turn, creates a secret, configmap, and OB based on information returned by the provisioner.

 The secret contains the credentails needed to access the bucket and the configmap contains bucket endpoint information.
 **Note:** it was mentioned at the 2019 NA Kubecon storage face-to-face that to improve scaling we could decide to move the configmap info into the secret, thus reducing k8s resources required.
+The OB is an abstraction of the bucket and can save some state data needed by provisioners.
-The secret and configmap reside in the same namespace as the OBC.
+The secret and configmap reside in the same namespace as the OBC, and the OB lives in the provisioner's namespace.
 The app pod consumes the secret and configmap and thus can reference the bucket.

-An OBC for an existing bucket triggers the correct provisioner to grant access to the existing bucket.
-Like new bucket provisioning, associated bucket related artifacts (credentials, policy, etc) are typically created by the provisioner.

-When a _greenfield_ OBC is deleted the associated provisioner is expected to delete the newly provisioned bucket and related object store-specific artifacts.
+When a _greenfield_ OBC is deleted the associated provisioner is expected to delete the newly provisioned bucket and the related object store-specific artifacts.
 The library will delete the secret, configmap and OB.

+#### Brownfield (existing)

+An OBC for an existing bucket is defined by the omission of a bucket name.
+Instead the associated storage class contains the bucket name.
+An existing bucket OBC triggers the correct provisioner to grant access to the existing bucket.
+The library then creates the secret, configmap, and OB based on information returned by the provisioner.
+Like new bucket provisioning, associated bucket related artifacts (credentials, policy, etc) are created and managed by the provisioner.

-A deleted _brownfield_ OBC is similar except that provisioners typically will not delete the physical bucket.
-Instead, bucket access is revoked and related artifacts are expected to be cleaned up.
+A deleted _brownfield_ OBC is the same as for _greenfield_ except that provisioners typically will not delete the physical bucket.
+Instead, bucket access is revoked and the related artifacts are cleaned up.
 Again, the library will delete the secret, configmap and OB.

-### API
+### Interfaces

 There are four interface methods that must be defined by all bucket provisioners.
-Additionally there are two required and one optional library functions that are used.
+Additionally there are two required and one optional library function used.

 #### Library Functions

 - **`NewProvisioner`** is a required function called by provisioners to create the library's controller struct which is returned to the provisioner.
 Each provisioner defines their own struct, passed to `NewProvision`, which implements the Interfaces below.
-The returned struct supports the `Run` and `SetLabels` methods.
+The returned controller struct supports the `Run` and `SetLabels` methods.

 - **`Run`** is a required controller method called by provisioners to start the OBC controller.

-- **`SetLabels`** is an optional controller method called by provisioners to define the labels applied to the Kubernetes resources created by the library.
+- **`SetLabels`** is an optional controller method called by provisioners which supports setting custom labels on the library resources.
+**Note:** the library adds its own label to the OBC, OB, secret, and configmap.
+This label value is the provisioner name.

-#### Interfaces
+#### Bucket Interfaces

 The following interfaces must be implemented on the provisioner-defined structure which is passed to `NewProvisioner`: